 Washington DC is becoming more and more of a foodie destination every year, and the city is also home to some of the nation’s most important Black history.
-Carpe DC has an excellent Washington DC food tour that explores both these aspects of the District using U Street as a lens.
+Carpe DC’s excellent food tour of U Street is no longer in operation but there are very similar tours available with Blue Fern Travel.

 U Street is a historically Black neighborhood that saw jazz greats in the 1920s and dangerous riots in the late ’60s.
-A good food tour won’t just take you to great eats, but will also describe the critical history of this rapidly gentrifying neighborhood between mouthwatering tastes of old and new culinary hotspots.
+A good food tour won’t just take you to great eats, but will also describe the critical history of this rapidly gentrifying neighborhood.

 Stops include Ben’s Chili Bowl (an institution since the 1950s), a traditional restaurant in Little Ethiopia, a secret speakeasy behind Capo Deli, and Calabash Tea & Tonic, a vegan bakery and tearoom on 7th Street.